mattkrick/dataloader-warehouse/README.md

 # shared-dataloader
 A class for sharing dataloaders across GraphQL subscriptions

-##Installation
+## Installation
 `yarn add shared-dataloader`

 ## What's it do
-Allows you to use the same dataloader for multiple GraphQL subscription clients
+Allows you to use the same dataloader for multiple GraphQL subscription clients.

-##Usage
+If you think of a mutation as a single operation, this allows you to share data across that operation.

+## Usage

 ### 1. Create it on your GraphQL server